-For everyone's safety during the current health crisis, all NCMC lessons and programs will be held online until further notice.
+For everyone's safety during the current health crisis, all NCMC lessons and programs will be taught exclusively online

 Policies and Procedures